Photophosphorylation: Cyclic photophosphorylation

+In chloroplasts and cyanobacteria

-This form of photophosphorylation occurs on the stroma lamella, or fret channels.
+In plants, this form of photophosphorylation occurs on the stroma lamella, or fret channels.
 In cyclic photophosphorylation, the high-energy electron released from P700, a pigment in a complex called photosystem I, flows in a cyclic pathway.
-The electron starts in photosystem I, passes from the primary election acceptor to ferredoxin and then to plastoquinone, next to cytochrome b_{6}f (a similar complex to that found in mitochondria), and finally to plastocyanin before returning to photosystem I. This transport chain produces a proton-motive force, pumping H^{+} ions across the membrane and producing a concentration gradient that can be used to power ATP synthase during chemiosmosis.
+The electron starts in photosystem I, passes from the primary electron acceptor to ferredoxin and then to plastoquinone, next to cytochrome b_{6}f (a similar complex to that found in mitochondria), and finally to plastocyanin before returning to photosystem I. This transport chain produces a proton-motive force, pumping H^{+} ions across the membrane and producing a concentration gradient that can be used to power ATP synthase during chemiosmosis.
 This pathway is known as cyclic photophosphorylation, and it produces neither O_{2} nor NADPH.
 Unlike non-cyclic photophosphorylation, NADP^{+} does not accept the electrons; they are instead sent back to the cytochrome b_{6}f complex.

+In other phototrophic bacteria

 In bacterial photosynthesis, a single photosystem is used, and therefore is involved in cyclic photophosphorylation.
 It is favored in anaerobic conditions and conditions of high irradiance and CO_{2} compensation points.